vajoo/Python-API-Development/documentation.md

 -s -> prints out the print statements of the test functions

 pytest folder\file -> test just tests from specific file

+pytest --disable-warnings -> disable the warning messages

+-x -> if a test failes the remaining tests won´t be executed anymore